Hornet Connected Learning

 iPad Covers and More

-From the ESU Bookstore, faculty and students may now order a Hornet Connected Learning t-shirt or iPad cover online.
+Faculty and students may now order a Hornet Connected Learning t-shirt or iPad cover online from the ESU Bookstore.
 The items may be found at www.emporiastatepromos.com in the HORNET ITEMS category.

 What is Hornet Connected Learning?